piotrbajdek/coprosize/README.md

 [keywords (en-AU): animal scats, archaeology, biology, body mass, body size, coprolites, dung, fossil faeces, fossils, geology, ichnology, palaeontology, scientific computing, weight; (en-US): fossil feces, paleontology]

-**As of v1.0.0-beta, coprosize remains in an unstable fast-development phase.
-This program version is not intended for scientific research but for presentation of the technology and testing!**

 # USAGE

 [Static link to a changeable image of the _most recent_ version of coprosize!
 This may include pre-releases!]